pelaezdj/EasyMount/README.md

     alias umnt='mnt umnt'

-<BR>if, for example, the command you type is:
+<BR>if, for example, you type the command:

     mnt sde2
 then it will run the command: